kevmannn/yieldboon/README.md

 <!-- finding a path: -->
 <!-- "Create a service that shows today's total rainfall for counties that produce a lot of soybeans.
 The user can choose a state to filter the results." -->
-> Chart the (aggregate) cumulative precipIntensity series, with hint showing _that_ accumulation at that (= highlighted) point and top three of activeCounties with _most rainfall / soybeanYield_.
+> Chart the (aggregated, with respect to all activeForecasts) cumulative precipIntensity series, with hint showing the y value at that (= highlighted) point (along with the top three of activeCounties with _most rainfall / soybeanYield_).
 > Show all activeCounties on the map, with special attention paid to the top three with _most rainfall / soybeanYield_

 ## License